 - A marine-grade terminal block or suitable connecting terminals to connect the wind turbine wires to your cables.
-Note that this junction may connect wires of different sizes. - 3-Wire 10 AWG (min.) marine wiring to run from the wind turbine to the Charge Controller (up to 30').
-Use 8 AWG if using two turbines - 2-Wire 8 AWG (min.) wiring to run from the charge controller to the battery (up to 30').
-Use 6 AWG wire if installing two turbines - Four (4) mounting screws or bolts for mounting charge controller - One 1/2" Schedule 40 pipe (1.90" OD), or 48-50mm OD tubing of adequate height to mount the generator - One base mount for the pole - Two 7/8" diameter poles with brackets for lateral support

-- Two base mounts and collars for the lateral supports - Assorted screws, connectors and wire wraps for installation - Waterproof gasket or gland for wires to enter deck or hull - Fuse (50A) or manual reset type circuit-breaker is recommended between Charge Controller and positive (+) terminal on battery - Marinekinetix recommends using Eck® Corrosion Inhibitor or similar product on all fasteners to prevent galling and corrosion.
-It can be ordered through www.marinebeam.com - A length of light line to act as a lanyard between the tail hole and the pole.
+Note that this junction may connect wires of different sizes. - 3-Wire triplex 10 AWG (min.) marine wiring to run from the wind turbine to the Charge Controller (up to 30'). - 2-Wire 8 AWG (min.) wiring to run from the charge controller to the battery (up to 30'). - Four (4) mounting screws or bolts for mounting charge controller. - One 11/2" Schedule 40 pipe (1.90" OD), or 48-50mm OD tubing of adequate height to mount the generator. - One base mount for the pole. - Two 7/8" diameter poles with brackets for lateral support. - Two base mounts and collars for the lateral supports. - Assorted screws, connectors and wire wraps for installation. - Waterproof gasket or gland for wires to enter deck or hull. - Fuse (50A) or manual reset type circuit-breaker is recommended between Charge Controller and positive (+) terminal on battery. - Marinekinetix recommends using Eck[®] Corrosion Inhibitor or similar product on all fasteners to prevent galling and corrosion.
+It can be ordered through www.marinebeam.com. - A length of light line to act as a lanyard between the tail hole and the pole.
 Be sure the pole end has a large enough loop around the pole to allow the wind generator to rotate indefinitely.
 In light winds, this line can be used to carefully turn the generator out of the wind for maintenance, etc.